Giving

 • Bequests

 One of the simplest and easiest ways to remember Country Day in your will is through a bequest.
-You may leave a specific dollar amount to Country Day, a percentage of your estate, or a residual portion of the your estate.
+You may leave a specific dollar amount, a percentage of your estate, or a residual portion of your estate.
 For sample bequest language to share with your attorney, please contact the Development Office.

 • Gifts of Retirement Plan Assets